 However, the simplest probiotic which I’ve found to make at home is kefir.
 I’m incredibly busy, but kefir takes a matter of minutes to make and it’s fun, as well as delicious.
 The end result tastes pretty much like Greek yoghurt and you can add fruit, or raw honey and drink it, or pour it on your cereal in the morning.
 I eat mine with a helping of blueberries, goji berries and a drizzle of honey.
 It’s known as the feel good drink, and it definitely helps with the blues that can come with seasonal transitions.

 Here’s how you make it.
 First, find a reliable source to buy your kefir grains from.
-I was given my first starter culture by a school teacher who has a class of six-year olds to teach and says that she hasn’t caught one cold or bug from them since she started drinking kefir.
-She also says it banished her boyfriend’s hayfever.
-But there’s a number of companies that sell high quality kefir grains online.
+There are a number of companies that sell high quality kefir grains online.
 Check the reviews, and you’ll know immediately if it’s a decent source.
 Get the live ones, rather than the dried starter kits, and make sure they’re being sent from somewhere fairly local to you, as kefir grains don’t do well when they have to travel too far.
 (Definitely buy from the same country as you.)

 The starter culture is usually about 20g, which is the size of four teaspoons, and looks a bit like puffy grains of rice in milk.
 It’s teaming with live, but good-for-you bacteria.
 Next, you need to find a really good source of milk.
 I order raw, unpasteurised organic milk from my local farmer; it’s decadent and creamy, resulting in a lovely thick, delicious kefir.